pagekite/upagekite/README.md

 * Exposing a hello-world webapp via. [pagekite.net](https://pagekite.net/)
 * Network-based bootstrapping, load & run code from the web
 * Tested platforms and pythons:
+   * MicroPython 1.19+ on the Raspberry Pi Pico W
+   * MicroPython 1.19 on an ESP32-CAM module
-   * MicroPython 1.14 on an ESP32-WROOM-32 DevKitC board
+   * MicroPython 1.14-1.19 on an ESP32-WROOM-32 DevKitC board
    * MicroPython 1.14 on Ubuntu Linux
    * Python 3.8.10 on Ubuntu Linux
-* Adaptive relay selection (ESP32 relies on DNS hints from web)
+* Adaptive relay selection (ESP32 and Pico W rely on DNS hints from web)
 * Proxying to an external server (e2e TLS, SSH, ...)

 ### Not working yet: